surveycto/scto-encryption/docs/crypto.md

 Takes a 256-bit, Base64-encoded key, and returns a `CryptoKey` object.

 **Important**: That 256-bit key will be divided up and turned into a 128-bit signing key and a 128-bit encryption key.
-So, with the argument you pass into this method, only the second-hald of that key will be used for the actual encryption process.
+So, with the argument you pass into this method, only the second-half of that key will be used to actually encrypt your data.

 **generate() -> `CryptoKey`**